 A good reason to fully understand how many amps your car battery is can be found in the realm of charging.
 Your car battery will actually be able to sustain itself and charge up in the course of your regular driving as long as you aren’t putting too much strain onto it.
 This is doubly true when you are driving at speed with high RPMs in the engine.
 If, on the other hand, you regularly leave your car unused for long periods, or if you accidentally leave on internal lights, a/c or some other system that drains the battery, you’ll need outside charging.

 This can be done with a basic battery charger.
 The most basic model will output about 2 amps of power to your battery per hour.
 That’s a pretty long charge time overall, very often reaching or exceeding 24 hours, depending on the exact Ah rating.
 Fear not, however, because you can get chargers with stronger amp ratings such as 4 amps, 10 amps and even more.
 You have to be careful with fast-charging or more powerful units, however, as they may not be compatible with your home power setup, and may even overload the battery causing further damage.

 Always consult with a mechanic if you’re not sure about what kind of charger is best to use.

-Bonus: Check our article on How long does it take to charge a car battery!
+Bonus: Check our article on: How much does a car battery weigh?

 How do I know if my car has enough charge?